rayarachelian/lisaem/README-for-release.md

 ![LisaEm Logo](resources/lisaem-banner.png)

-### Copyright © MMXX by Ray Arachelian, All Rights Reserved.
+### Copyright © 2022 by Ray Arachelian, All Rights Reserved.
 ### Released under the terms of the GNU Public License v3.

 ------------------------------------------------------------------------------